NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     See :numref:`kh9`, :numref:`file_format`, and :numref:`panoramic`.

 --focal-length <float (default: 0.0)>
     The camera focal length.
+If ``--pixel-pitch`` is in millimeters, this must be in millimeters as well.

 --optical-center <float (default: NaN NaN)>
     The camera optical center.
+If ``--pixel-pitch`` is in millimeters, this must be in millimeters as well.
 If not specified for pinhole cameras, it will be set to image center (half of image dimensions) times the pixel pitch.
 The optical bar camera always uses the image center.

 --pixel-pitch <float (default: 0.0)>
-    The camera pixel pitch.
+    The camera pixel pitch, that is, the width of a pixel.
+It can be in millimeters, and then the focal length and optical center must be in millimeters as well.
+    If set to 1, the focal length and optical center are in units of pixel.

 --distortion <string (default: "")>
     Distortion model parameters.
 It is best to leave this blank and have the